Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 One of three buildings to check out at the Museum of Fine Arts

 The Saigon Skydeck.
-An observation area on the 49th Floor of the Bitexco Financial Building in downtown District 1.
-Get Skydeck tickets at GetYourGuide.
+An observation area on the 49th floor of the Bitexco Financial Tower in downtown District 1.
+Here’s my guide to visiting the Skydeck.

 3 Best Areas and Hotels in District 1